Domestic Violence Laws in Canada

 Physical assault/abuse, causing bodily harm, and uttering threats/verbal or emotional abuse

-Under section 264 of the Canadian Criminal Code, it is unlawful to knowingly utter, convey, or cause a person -including family members -to receive a threat.
+Under section 264.1 of the Canadian Criminal Code, it is unlawful to knowingly utter, convey, or cause a person, including family members, to receive a threat.
 Threats include:

 For a threat to become a crime, the victim must have reason to fear for their safety.
 So, if your partner threatens you and you believe the individual has the will and capability to enact the threat.
 You should notify law enforcement.

-Uttering threats is a hybrid offense punishable by up to five years in prison for indictable offenses and a maximum of two years for summary offenses.
+Uttering threats to kill or cause bodily harm is a hybrid offense punishable by up to five years in prison for indictable offenses and up to 18 months for summary offenses; threatening to destroy property or harm an animal carries a lower maximum of two years for indictable offenses (two years less a day for summary offenses).

 What are the defenses for uttering threats in Canada?